Text Focused Instructional Design

 Chunk content properly:

-Chunking means to breakdown huge content into smaller and simpler pieces of information without changing its meaning.
+Chunking is an essential instructional design strategy that involves breaking down huge content into smaller and simpler pieces of information without changing its meaning.
 It helps learners to process and organize information.
 Proper chunking allows learners to grasp new learning easily and provides access to required information quickly.
 At a later stage, it aids in recalling the knowledge acquired.

 Simpler sentences in place of vast paragraphs, tables and diagrams for statistical data, appropriate interactivities are some of the examples of chunked content.